Monday, October 29, 2018

 Fritz Up de Graff, 1923

 For two years, Fritz lived as a guest and then employee of Domingo’s father.
 The Cordovez family occupied a position of importance in Ecuador.
-They owned eight hundred squire miles of forest in which they operated large cattle and horse ranches and multiple plantations.
+They owned eight hundred square miles of forest in which they operated large cattle and horse ranches and multiple plantations.
 Fritz described those years as one long series of commercial disappointments.
 He got involved with one get-rich-quick proposition after another with the family.
 They were going to start a furniture factory, clear 50 acres of forest and plant coffee, build roads, bring electric lights to Quito, build a tannery, bore for oil, distill whiskey, and a whole host of other business ventures.
 Fritz didn’t lose any of his own money in these schemes (most of the $100 he left home with was spent on his trip south), but he did not make any money either.

 In January 1897, after a falling-out with the Cordovez family regarding their treatment of workers, Fritz decided he was ready to move on.
 Instead of shipping back to the United States, he chose to do some exploring.
 He sent a letter home to his mother and sisters telling them that he and ten natives were striking out for the Napo River, one of the western tributaries of the Amazon River.
 They would take a dugout canoe some 3,000 miles through some of the wildest parts of South America.
 He expected they would arrive in Para, Brazil by March or April where he could take a steamer back to New York City.